Urban Forestry Management Program

 TO LEARN MORE READ THE REPORT LOCATED IN THE DOCUMENTS SECTION!

-*Any opinions, findings, conclusions, or recommendations expressed in this publication or audiovisual are those of the author(s) and do not necessarily reflect the view of the USDA Forest Service.
+Any opinions, finding, conclusions, or recommendations expressed in this publications are those of the authors and do not necessarily reflect the view of the U.S. Department of Agriculture.

-*The work upon which this project is based was funded, in whole or in part through a subrecipient grant awarded by the USDA Forest Service through the Florida Department of Agriculture and Consumer Services.
-The contents do not necessarily reflect the views or policies of the USDA Forest Service nor does mention of trade names, commercial productions, services or organization imply endorsement by the U.S. Government.
+The work upon which this project is based was funded, in whole or in part through a subrecipient grant awarded by the U.S. Department of Agriculture through the Florida Department of Agriculture and Consumer Services.
+The contents do not necessarily reflect the views or policies of the U.S. Department of Agriculture nor does mention of trade names, commercial productions, services or organization imply endorsement by the U.S. Government.

 BACKGROUND

-The City of Tarpon Springs has been awarded a grant from Florida Department of Agriculture and Consumer Services (FDACS) and Florida Forest Service, to create, monitor, and fully implement a Tarpon Springs Urban Forestry Program.
+The City of Tarpon Springs has been awarded several grants to create, monitor, and fully implement a Tarpon Springs Urban Forestry Program and street tree inventory.

-An Urban Forestry Program is an action plan that provides the City detailed information, recommendations and resources needed to effectively and proactively manage public trees.
+An Urban Forestry Master Plan is an action plan that provides the City detailed information, recommendations and resources needed to effectively and proactively manage public trees.

 City of Tarpon Springs Municipal Arborist, Shannon Brewer, will oversee the successful completion and implementation of the program!